hanjustin/Backend-Concepts-Study-Notes/README.md

 # WIP.
 Study notes of backend development concepts.

 * Learning concepts to get better at selecting the right tools for the job.
+There is no silver bullet

 # Table of Contents
 * [APIs](#apis)